SublimeLinter/SublimeLinter/README.md

 ## Installation

+> [!NOTE]
-Please note: The current stable version of Sublime Text, Build 4169, has a bug and cannot install SublimeLinter without requiring a restart.
-You're fine if you have a later dev build, e.g. build 4173.
+> The current stable version of Sublime Text, Build 4169, has a bug and cannot install
+> SublimeLinter without requiring a restart.
+You're fine if you have a later dev build, e.g.
+> build 4173.

+> [!NOTE]
+>
-*** We're in a transition phase to the newer ST4 plugin host.
-Unless we have more experience for the process, it _may_ be necessary to restart Sublime Text after installing or upgrading helper packages.
-Just check if everything works or if the console shows permanent errors.
-On my machine, no restarts were necessary. ***
+> We're in a transition phase to the newer ST4 plugin host.
+Unless we have
+> more experience for the process, it _may_ be necessary to restart Sublime Text
+> after installing or upgrading _helper packages_.
+Just check if everything works
+> or if the console shows permanent errors.
+On my machine, no restarts were
+> necessary.

 Probably don't get fancy and just install SublimeLinter via [Package Control](https://packagecontrol.io/search/SublimeLinter).